-Next the "Except the expected" mixed sashami - raw fish slices (salmon, white tuna, red tuna and octopus), fish roe, grated, julienne radish, lemon slices, salad leaves and green leaves (don't know the name) over the ice bed.
-A fresh-raw as ever dish, we happily tucked in.
+Next, we tackled the Sashami.
+Raw fish slices (salmon, white tuna, red tuna and octopus), fish roe, julienne radish, lemon slices, salad leaves and green leaves over an ice bed.
+Nice.
+We have always been a fan of raw Japanese food, this one didn't let us down.

-Matcha ice cream (green tea ice cream and mushy red beans) has to be sweet ending for a Japanese meal was not outstanding (Tomoe Subang Jaya), still, it did capture my palate.
+Matcha ice cream (green tea ice cream and mushy red beans), which presumably is regarded as the sweet note for a Japanese meal was not outstanding (Tomoe Subang Jaya), still, it did capture my palate.

 No 12 & 12A, Business Park 2